Not Happy Using Only Formal Tone? Try Using an Informal Tone Strategically

 Step 4: Make any changes you think are necessary to the original, based on your informal version.
 You don’t need to change everything, but you might find that one component of the informal tone—using contractions, for example—sounds clearer or more natural than what you had before.
 Sometimes, you may even find that using both versions creates a helpful effect.
 This usually involves starting with the formal version and then restating the point informally.

-The purpose of this exercise is to help you evaluate what effect your language in the original sentence or group of sentences is having.
+The purpose of this exercise is to help you evaluate what effect your language in the original sentence or group of sentences is having on readers.
 Are you coming across overly familiar?
 Or, does your formality confuse the ideas you’re trying to convey?
 Rather than choosing between the two options—formal or informal—this gives you an opportunity to gauge the tone you want to adopt, and to apply the sentence-level techniques that help you get there.